This article explains how to create a call to access the DreamHost API. You can use DreamHost's API in two ways:

 - Visit the API page in your panel.

 - This page lists all API functions available.
 Only the functions you check will be available to you when using the key.
-If you wish to have all services available, check All functions! at the top.

 - Click Generate a new API Key now! at the bottom to create your key.